NCIOCPL/r4r-content/resources/resource112.md

 ---
 id: 112
-title: PETCT-CoSeg
+title: PET-CT co-segmentation tool (PETCT-CoSeg)
 description: >
-    A PET-CT co-segmentation tool for tumor delineation.
-A free and open-source platform for analyzing and understanding medical image data.
+    PETCT-CoSeg is a PET-CT co-segmentation tool for tumor delineation.
+It is a free and open-source platform for analyzing and understanding medical image data.

 website: https://github.com/IOWA-PETCT-COSEG/PETCT_Slicer_Extension
 toolTypes: